haraka/Haraka/docs/Tutorial.md

 Check this works.
 You'll need two terminal windows.
 In window 1:

     $ echo LOGDEBUG > config/loglevel
-    $ node haraka.js
+    $ echo myserver.com >> config/host_list
+    $ sudo haraka -c /path/to/new_project

 And in window 2:

     $ swaks -h domain.com -t booya@myserver.com -f somewhere@example.com \
       -s localhost -p 25

-(this assumes you are running Haraka on localhost port 25)

 In the logs you should see:

     [INFO] [rcpt_to.disposable] Got recipient: <booya@myserver.com>

 Which indicates everything is working.
+You should also have a file `/tmp/mail.eml` containing the email that swaks sent.

 Parsing Out The Date
 --------------------